AntoniaKorre/AntoniaKorre/README.md

 # Hi, I'm Antonia 👋

-I am a mathematician with a focus on applied mathematics, currently pursuing my **Master's in Data Science and Machine Learning** at the National Technical University of Athens.
+I am a mathematician with a focus on applied mathematics, currently pursuing a Master's in Data Science and Machine Learning at the National Technical University of Athens.

 I am passionate about exploring: